EsotericSoftware/spine-runtimes/spine-cpp/README.md

 # spine-cpp

 The spine-cpp runtime provides basic functionality to load and manipulate [spine](http://esotericsoftware.com) skeletal animation data using C++.
 It does not perform rendering but can be extended to enable spine animations for other projects that utilize C++.
-Note, this library uses C++03 for maximum portability and therefore does not take advantage of any C++11 or newer features such as std::unique_ptr.

 ## Licensing